-Several of these exceptions address horizontal sliding doors – including the sliding office doors that have become more common due to the high price of square footage and the amount of floor space a typical swinging door requires.
+Several of these exceptions address horizontal sliding doors – including the sliding office doors that have become more common due to the high cost of square footage and the amount of floor space a typical swinging door requires.
 Sliding doors to individual bathrooms are also being used more often due to space constraints.
 The exceptions for power-operated doors, horizontal sliding doors, and revolving doors refer to additional requirements that include provisions for egress through these doors – revolving doors must “collapse”, sliders must be able to be opened with a force perpendicular to the door – commonly referred to as “breakout” or “breakaway”, and there are maximum force requirements for these operations.

 This section of the IBC also addresses the direction of door swing.
-In High Hazard (Group H) occupancies, all doors must swing in the direction of egress travel, regardless of the occupant load.
+In high hazard (Group H) occupancies, all doors must swing in the direction of egress travel, regardless of the occupant load.
 In other occupancy types, the door must swing in the direction of egress travel when the door is serving 50 or more occupants.

-2009 IBC, section 1008.1.2: “Doors shall swing in the direction of egress travel where serving an occupant load of 50 or more persons or a Group H occupancy.”
+“Doors shall swing in the direction of egress travel where serving an occupant load of 50 or more persons or a Group H occupancy.”

-The 2009 edition of NFPA 101 – The Life Safety Code (22.214.171.124.2) also requires doors to swing in the direction of egress travel when serving a High Hazard occupancy of any occupant load, or other occupancy types with an occupant load of 50 or more (with limited exceptions for horizontal sliding doors and smoke barrier doors in existing health care occupancies).
+NFPA 101 – The Life Safety Code also requires doors to swing in the direction of egress travel when serving a High Hazard occupancy of any occupant load, or other occupancy types with an occupant load of 50 or more (with limited exceptions for horizontal sliding doors and smoke barrier doors in existing health care occupancies).
 In addition, NFPA 101 requires doors leading to an exit enclosure to swing in the direction of egress travel, except when the door serves an individual living unit that opens directly into the exit enclosure.

-Depending on the code being enforced, other locations where doors are required to swing in the direction of egress travel may include refrigeration machinery rooms (IBC), certain electric rooms (NFPA 70 – National Electric Code, and the IBC), some stair doors in Mercantile occupancies (NFPA 101), and doors in aircraft loading walkways (NFPA 101).
+Depending on the code being enforced, other locations where doors are required to swing in the direction of egress travel may include refrigeration machinery rooms (IBC), certain electric rooms (NFPA 70 – National Electric Code, and the IBC), some stair doors in mercantile occupancies (NFPA 101), and doors in aircraft loading walkways (NFPA 101).
 Consult the applicable code or standard for more information on these requirements.